Mobile menu toggle

 Apple moved away from the ultra-colorful look a couple of years later, beginning with the distinctive white iPod.
 For years, the look most associated with the modern iMac was a single thin slab of aluminum.

-In 2021, Apple launched the first iMac powered by the company’s speedy (and proprietary) M1 chip.
-Aside from a giant performance boost from the Apple silicon, the first M1 iMacs also ushered in a top-to-bottom redesign.
+Then, in 2021, Apple launched the first iMac powered by the company’s speedy (and proprietary) M1 chip.
+Aside from a giant performance boost from the Apple silicon processor, the first M1 iMacs also ushered in a top-to-bottom redesign.
 And they came in seven different colors — a throwback to when the Bondi Blue iMac G3 was the coolest computer around.

-Did you own the iMac G3?
+Did you own an iMac G3?
 What did you think of it when you first saw it?
 Let us know in the comments below.

 Newsletters